LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Predicting Difficulty

 \section{Predicting Difficulty}

 Adaptive systems for model routing and training-data selection depend on accurate difficulty prediction.
 Prior work shows that pre-generation activations contain linearly decodable signals that anticipate downstream performance and correlate with perceived difficulty~\cite{lugoloobi_llms_2025, cencerrado_no_2025, lee_probing_2025}.
 However, it remains unclear what this signal represents: human difficulty, model-specific difficulty under a particular decoding policy, or a conflation of both.
 In this section we disentangle these notions.
-Using E2H-AMC from the Easy2HardBench dataset \citep{ding_easy2hard-bench_2024}, where we have human IRT difficulty labels and can also estimate model success on the \emph{same} questions via rollouts, we train linear probes for each target from identical pre-generation activations.
+Using E2H-AMC from the Easy2HardBench dataset \citep{ding_easy2hard-bench_2024}, where we have human IRT difficulty labels and can also estimate model success on the \emph{same} questions via rollouts, we train linear probes for each target from identical pre-generation activations and show that they are not the same signal.

-We find that both human IRT difficulty and model difficulty are linearly predictable, but they are not the same signal.
-Furthermore, we distinguish between two related but distinct prediction targets: (i) the expected success rate across multiple stochastic rollouts, and (ii) binary success under a fixed decoding policy (e.g., Maj@K).
-The former captures model-specific difficulty as a continuous ranking, while the latter enables direct decision-making for routing applications.
-Finally, we show that both formulations generalize to success prediction on GSM8K, MATH, AIME, and LiveCodeBench, motivating the routing applications in later sections.